agentgoodbee/ESP8266_artnet_wlan_config_v0.1/README.md

 you can activate the debug section between line 105 and 130 -> if a message receive then it will be printed at the serial monitor.

+Please turn on only one ESP to configure the wifi, or specify the name for each device, the softAP name can be changed at line 296.

+The websever is only available when the wifi is not set!
+After the configuration the server is turned off for a better performance.